GitToby/tobydevlin.com-2.0/content/blog/2021-12-01-christmas-list.md

  * Something to inspire me to travel to a fantastic country, like a guide/storybook or an experience recommendation.
  * A funnny or supprisingly useful t-shirt.
  * A sick af alarm clock, like the [LaMetric](https://lametric.com/en-GB/time/tech-specs) or the [Timebox EVO](https://www.divoom.com/products/divoom-timebox-evo)
  * [Framed print of London](https://evermade.com/collections/jenni-sparks/products/hand-drawn-map-of-london?variant=13161709830208), with a black frame!
+Id Like to hng it in the sitting room for now.

  This is just a small list of things I think I'd like!